EU pushes more moves to stem debt crisis

 ECB President Mario Draghi unveiled plans on Thursday for potentially unlimited purchases of bonds with maturities of up to three years issued by countries that request European aid and fulfil strict domestic policy conditions.

-Rehn said the conditions for aid would be based on existing country-specific recommendations and "would have to include very specific objectives and a timeline" on meeting them.
+Rehn said the conditions would be based on existing country-specific recommendations and "would have to include very specific objectives and a timeline" on meeting them.

 No countries have yet applied for help from the yield reduction plan, he said.